matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     queries.
     - Cloud Bigtable if you need to store a large amount of single-keyed data, especially structured objects.
     - Cloud Storage if you need to store immutable binary objects.
     - Cloud SQL or Cloud Spanner if you need full SQL support for an online transaction processing system.
-Cloud SQL provides terabytes of capacity while Cloud Spanner provides petabytes and horizontal scalability.
+    - Cloud SQL provides terabytes of capacity while Cloud Spanner provides petabytes and horizontal scalability.
     - BigQuery if you need interactive querying in an online analytical processing system with petabytes of scale.
 - Cloud Storage, Four Storage Class:
     - Multi-regional and Regional are the classes for warm and hot data.
-Use Multi-regional especially for content that's being served to a global Web audience.
-Use Regional for working storage for compute operations.
+    - Use Multi-regional especially for content that being served to a global Web audience.
+    - Use Regional for working storage for compute operations.
-    - Nearline and Coldline are the classes for.
-Nearline for backups and for infrequently accessed content.
-Coldline for archiving and disaster recovery.
+    - Nearline and Coldline are the classes for:
+        - Nearline for backups and for infrequently accessed content.
+        - Coldline for archiving and disaster recovery.

 #### Quiz